-This course equips engineering students with the statistical tools and techniques necessary to extract meaningful insights from data, enhancing their analytical proficiency and problem-solving capabilities.
-The course covers a comprehensive range of statistical methods, including descriptive statistics, data visualization, probability theory, hypothesis testing, ANOVA, regression analysis, and non-parametric methods.
-Students will also explore advanced techniques such as experimental design, multivariate analysis, and time series forecasting, all within the context of engineering applications.
-Emphasis is placed on practical skills in data collection, cleaning, modeling, and visualization, as well as effective communication and defense of statistical findings.
-Upon completion of the course, students will be able to apply statistical methods to summarize, interpret, and communicate engineering data effectively.
-They will develop the skills to design and analyze experiments, perform advanced statistical modeling, and integrate multiple techniques into a cohesive data analysis project.
-Students will demonstrate proficiency in using statistical software, interpreting results, and making data-driven engineering decisions with confidence and clarity.
+This course is designed to provide engineering students with a robust foundation in statistical analysis, empowering them to extract meaningful insights from data and make informed, data-driven decisions in engineering practice.
+Recognizing the increasing role of data in engineering innovation, the course emphasizes both the theoretical underpinnings and practical applications of statistical tools.
+It covers a comprehensive spectrum of topics including descriptive statistics, data visualization, probability theory, hypothesis testing, ANOVA, regression analysis, and non-parametric methods.
+Building on these fundamentals, the course extends into advanced techniques such as experimental design, multivariate analysis, and time series forecasting, all contextualized within engineering problems and real-world scenarios.
+The focus is on developing practical skills in data collection, cleaning, modeling, and visualization, along with the ability to communicate and justify statistical findings effectively.
+By the end of the course, students will be able to summarize and interpret complex datasets, design and evaluate experiments, perform advanced statistical modeling, and synthesize multiple techniques into cohesive analytical approaches.
+They will demonstrate competence in using statistical software tools, interpreting quantitative results, and applying statistical reasoning to support engineering analysis and decision-making with confidence, clarity, and precision.

 Apply descriptive statistics, data visualization, and probability theory to effectively summarize, interpret, and communicate data.